Degree: Master of Science (M.Sc.)

 Higher semester: July 15 for winter term, January 15 for summer term

 The master's degree program in Materials Science and Engineering combines technology with natural science in the search for ever better or even new materials and substances.
 The integration into the engineering sciences enables an overall view from the atomic structure to process technology through to application in a specific product.
-The master's degree program deepens the knowledge gained from a relevant bachelor's degree and enables you to specialize in one or two specialist areas.
+In the master's degree program, you will deepen the knowledge gained in a relevant bachelor's degree and can deepen your knowledge in one or two specialist areas.
 The program is designed to be research-oriented and also allows you to write a master's thesis in large-scale research.
-You can study in German or English.
+It can be studied in German or English.

 Program structure

 The degree program contains only a few compulsory subjects and a large area of in-depth study.
-In addition, interdisciplinary supplementary subjects are chosen and supplemented by interdisciplinary qualifications.
+STEM subjects and interdisciplinary qualifications are added as an "interdisciplinary supplement".
 The breakdown is as follows (in ECTS credit points):

 • Computational Materials Science